Plant Health Problems

 Nematodes are tiny, translucent roundworms, oftentimes just barely visible to the naked eye.
 As with fungi and bacteria, only a small portion of nematodes found in nature are parasitic to plants.
 Most nematodes have three life stages: egg, larva, and adult.
-The latter two stages are the most damaging to plants.
-Plant parasitic nematodes are obligate pathogens and have developed specialized structures called stylets that allow them to pierce plant cells and extract cell contents.
+The latter two stages are most damaging to plants.
+Plant parasitic nematodes are obligate pathogens and have developed specialized structures called stylets, which allow them to pierce plant cells and extract cell contents.

 Nematodes can infect plants through direct penetration.
 This usually occurs at the tip of a root.
 They also infect through wounds, through natural openings, and through the activities of vectors such as some insects.
 Nematodes are also spread by infected plant material and by contaminated soil and plant debris.

 Plant health problems attributed to abiotic agents can also be referred to as disorders rather than diseases.
-Both terms are used to describe the same types of abnormalities in a plant although disorder usually implies the causal factor is nonliving whereas disease usually implies the causal factor is a living agent.
-Abiotic disease agents can be categorized as being environmental or cultural.
+Both terms are used to describe the same types of abnormalities in a plant although disorder usually implies the causal factor is nonliving, whereas disease usually implies the causal factor is a living agent.
+Abiotic disease agents can be categorized as being cultural or environmental.
 These types of agents are often overlooked as probable causes of plant health problems because they are very difficult to identify since they cannot be cultured or viewed microscopically.
-As a consequence, the ability to pinpoint the causal factor requires close review and examination of the environmental and cultural history of the plant in question.
+Consequently, the ability to pinpoint the causal factor requires close review and examination of the cultural and environmental history of the plant in question.

 Many types of environmental factors cause plant diseases.
 Among these are unusual precipitation patterns resulting in drought or waterlogged soils, limited snow cover, excessive winds, lightning, hail, late spring or early autumn frosts, and extreme temperature fluctuations, especially during the winter.
 Air pollution is another important factor.
 Among the pollutants encountered in Connecticut are ozone, hydrogen fluoride, sulfur dioxide, ethylene, and peroxyacyl nitrate.
 Some of these compounds are more problematic in glasshouses and others primarily occur outdoors.

 Another type of cultural agent that can result in plant damage and death involves chemicals.
-Included in this category are deicing salts and misapplied pesticides, particularly herbicides.
-For example, when misapplied, herbicides can result in damage which varies with the particular compound and plant species.
+Included in this category are de-icing salts and misapplied pesticides, particularly herbicides.
+For example, misapplied herbicides can result in damage that varies with the particular compound and plant species.
 Symptoms can develop several days to weeks after exposure or, in some cases, not until the following spring.
-Symptoms include chlorosis, necrotic spotting, marginal scorch, twisting, growth abnormalities, leaf/needle drop, dieback, general decline, and plant death.
+Symptoms include chlorosis, necrotic spotting, marginal scorch, twisting, growth abnormalities, leaf or needle drop, dieback, general decline, and plant death.

 As with environmental factors, cultural factors can affect plant health in many ways and result in a wide range of symptoms.
 For example, when mulches are applied too close to the base of a plant and too thick, they can result in root and crown rots and asphyxiation of roots, respectively.
 This can cause plant decline and death.

-For more detailed information on many of these abiotic disease agents, please refer to Fact Sheets available on the CAES website ( www.ct.gov/caes/).
+For more detailed information on many of these abiotic disease agents, please refer to fact sheets available upon request or on the CAES website http:// www.ct.gov/caes.

-A significant factor which influences the ability to manage plant health problems lies with the ability to recognize a problem when it occurs.
+A significant factor that influences the ability to manage plant health problems lies with the ability to recognize a problem when it occurs.
 One of the most important ways to identify a problem is by the symptoms that are produced by the affected plant.
-A symptom is defined as the response of the plant to the presence of a disease agent, regardless of whether it is nonliving or living, abiotic or biotic.
+A symptom is defined as the response of the plant to the presence of a disease agent, regardless of whether it is nonliving (abiotic) or living (biotic).
 Symptoms are the external and internal reactions of a plant as a result of disease.
 The presence of a symptom on a plant distinguishes the diseased plant from its healthy counterparts.
-Plants can exhibit a variety of symptoms, some of which are associated with a specific causal factor, but more commonly, can be associated with many different factors.
+Plants can exhibit a variety of symptoms, some of which are associated with a specific causal factor but, more commonly, can be associated with many different factors.
 Symptoms can also occur on many different parts of a plant.
 Additionally, it is not uncommon for a diseased plant to exhibit more than one type of symptom.
-For example, the initial symptoms of Septoria leaf spot of tomato appear as distinct spots approximately ¼ inch in diameter with dark margins and tan centers.
+For example, the initial symptoms of Septoria leaf spot of tomato appear as distinct spots approximately ¼" in diameter with dark margins and tan centers.
 These spots are usually scattered over the surface of the leaf.
 However, as the disease spreads, the leaves quickly develop a blighted appearance as the leaves turn completely brown and shrivel.

 Some of the common symptoms that we encounter on diseased plants are listed and defined in this section.
 These terms provide the vocabulary or terminology to describe what we see when a plant does not appear healthy or normal.

-Leaf spot: dead, discolored, or injured areas of tissue which usually have distinct margins; spots often appear on leaves or fruit.
+Leaf spot: dead, discolored, or injured areas of tissue that usually have distinct margins; spots often appear on leaves or fruit.

 Blight: rapid yellowing, browning, collapse, and death of leaves, shoots, stems, flowers, or the entire plant.

-Chlorosis: yellowing of leaves and stems which are normally green.
+Chlorosis: yellowing of leaves and stems that are normally green.